fredrik-rose/AdventOfCode2025/README.md

 ## Algorithms

+### Strategy for Hard Problems

+For problems that seem really hard the input data could be nice, try trivial solutions that might not work in the general place, it may be enough.

 ### Repeated Substring Trick

 To check if `string` is a repeated substring (e.g. `ABABAB` or `ABCABC`) one can use this trick: